Piyushiitk24/Gamification_Quiz/READMENEW.markdown

      ```
      http://localhost:3000
      ```
-   - You should see the Lingo app’s homepage!
+   - You should see the Gamification Quiz app’s homepage!

 7. **Test the App**:
    - Try these pages: